Get a free, no obligation personal loan quote with rates as low as 9.99%

 Can I negotiate the real estate commission fees?

 Yes, you can negotiate commission fees when dealing with real estate.
-There is no regulation in place dictating a standard rate, largely because of the fluctuation of the real estate market.
+There is no regulation dictating a standard rate, largely because of the fluctuation of the real estate market.
 Brokerages will often have fixed rules in place, while smaller businesses or independent agents may be better able to negotiate the pricing.

 Does the seller or the buyer pay for the real estate commission?